decretist/Dissertation/Chapter3/chapter3.markdown

 to have been Gratian's student, it seems far more likely that he described himself as *discipulus* in something like the same sense that we might describe contemporary scholars like Chodorow, Pennington, and Winroth as "students of Gratian."
-Yet again, we appear to dealing with statements that on the surface appear to be about the biography of Gratian---a claim by Simon that he had been Gratian's student---but that should more plausibly be read as an acknowledgement of Gratian's authority as the founder of an intellectual tradition.
+Yet again, we appear to be dealing with statements that on the surface appear to be about the biography of Gratian---a claim by Simon that he had been Gratian's student---but that should more plausibly be read as an acknowledgement of Gratian's authority as the founder of an intellectual tradition.
 It is an